 promote healthier skin

-An ounce or two of dark chocolate after a meal is a great way to satisfy a sweet craving without eating too much refined sugar or saturated fat.
+An ounce or two of good quality dark chocolate after a meal can be part of a healthy, balanced diet.
+It can also be a great way to satisfy a sweet craving without taking in too much refined sugar or saturated fat.

 The best way to understand what’s good for your body is to learn more about your individual responses to different foods.